-The placement coordinator is housed in the GSEC Placement Office and develops and maintains working relationships with clinical community agencies, oversees practicum and internship
+The placement coordinator is housed in the GSEC Placement Office and develops and maintains working relationships with clinical community agencies, oversees practicum and internship placement of students from multiple CTSP department programs, and ensures thorough and accurate documentation and data collection processes.
+Duties include;

 - Actively develop and maintain positive relationships with agencies that provide professional mental health, professional mental health and addictions, family therapy, and art therapy services in the greater Portland area and region. - Work with clinical coordinators to provide information to students and address their questions about placement processes. - Works with program Clinical Coordinators to make routine contact with sites, maintain updated site information, and make site visits.
-Collaborates with Clinical Coordinators to communicate with sites and site supervisors about placement issues as needed. - Coordinates organizational contract process with LC Placement Office and Office of Finance and Operations. - Tracks the collection, verification, and reporting of CPSY clinical placement data. - Plans and hosts CPSY internship fair, communicates with internship site representatives about the fair, works with faculty to prepare students for attending the fair, and coordinates publicity, invitations, student worker assistance, and other logistics for the fair with event planning help of CPSY administrative staff. - Collaborates with Center of Community Engagement to manage communication with site supervisors about continuing education opportunities and maintains a list of community therapists qualified to work with students needing to meet their portfolio requirements for personal counseling.
+Collaborates with Clinical Coordinators to communicate with sites and site supervisors about placement issues as needed. - Coordinates organizational contract process with LC Placement Office and Office of Finance and Operations. - Tracks the collection, verification, and reporting of CTSP clinical placement data. - Plans and hosts CTSP internship fair, communicates with internship site representatives about the fair, works with faculty to prepare students for attending the fair, and coordinates publicity, invitations, student worker assistance, and other logistics for the fair with event planning help of CTSP administrative staff. - Collaborates with Center of Community Engagement to manage communication with site supervisors about continuing education opportunities and maintains a list of community therapists qualified to work with students needing to meet their portfolio requirements for personal counseling.